Lebanon & Jordan Encounters

 For those with less mobility or who are worried about the distance, horse carriages are available for around 20JD (USD 28) for an agreed period of time (only available within the main site of Petra, not on the hiking route).
 We do not recommend riding the horses that are available.

-Day 14 : Dead Sea Road To Wadi Mujib - Siq Trail Hike.
-Dead Sea 'Swim'
+Day 14 : Dead Sea road to Wadi Mujib - Siq Trail Hike.
+Dead Sea 'swim'

 Accommodation Name: Dead Sea hotel